BloomGameStudio/BloomDiscordBot/README.md

 In order to publish a draft you need to use the command $publish_draft [draft name]

-This will automatically publish the draft you request to the appropriate Discord channel depending on if it is a general proposal or a budget.
+This will automatically publish the draft you want to the appropriate Discord channel (Gov-Budget or Governance) depending on if it is a general proposal or a budget.

+If / when a published draft reaches qurom, the draft is approved and subsequently posted to Snapshot.
+NOTE: env vars ``ETH_ADDRESS`` and ``ETH_PRIVATE_KEY`` need to be set.

+A Snapshot space is required to be configured and is outside the scope of this documentation.
+Please refer to https://docs.snapshot.org/ to configure a Snapshot space.

 **Example:**